Education Resources

 1. Making diversity 'count': inclusivity in STEM curricula

-The profiles of past and present diverse individuals provided below form part of an ongoing scholarship research initiative to diversify STEM curricula being undertaken by Dr Rehan Shah (supported by undergraduate student researchers, Ava Dahlia Belafonte and Allegra Celesia) in SEMS in collaboration with Prof Claudia Garetto from the School of Mathematical Sciences at QMUL.
+The profiles of past and present diverse individuals provided below form part of an ongoing scholarship research project to diversify STEM curricula being undertaken by Dr Rehan Shah in SEMS.
+The project is also part of the wider faculty-wide EDI initiative through the Centre for Academic Inclusion in Science and Engineering (CAISE), whose work has also been documented in a Queen Mary Academy case study.
 These are designed to increase students’ awareness of diverse representation and provide positive role models through exposure to mathematicians, scientists, and engineers from under-represented backgrounds (such as female, disabled or LGBTQ+) and non-traditional pathways in academia and industry.

 Poster Presentations for this project have also been disseminated at the QMUL Festival of Education (PDF)(won Best Innovation poster award), and as QMUL's entry for the Posters in Parliament (PDF) event.
-The Queen Mary Academy case study documents the impact thus far, with the work also having been nominated for the QMUL Education Excellence Award and President and Principal’s Prize in 2024.
-The work has also been presented at the CAISE Inclusive Scholarship Workshop (PDF), UK-wide History for Diversity in Mathematics Network Workshop (PDF) and the QMCUR QMUL Undergraduate Research Showcase (PDF).
+The Queen Mary Academy case study documents the impact thus far, with the work also having been nominated for the QMUL Education Excellence Award and President and Principal’s Prize in 2024

 If you have any suggestions on how to improve these resources or if you would like to suggest other possible additions following implementation, please contact Dr Shah on rehan.shah@qmul.ac.uk